Classicler/GodotAlgoExperiments/README.md

 A project for the experimentation of Algorithms in the Godot game engine

 # Most Recent Released Version: 1.0-beta.0.2
-# No Stable Version has been Releaesed yet
+# No Stable Version has been Released yet

 ## About
 Godot is a free, open source game engine, allowing for many opportunities for the community to help contribute to it.
 GodotAlgoExperiments uses the Godot game engine to test